 Liverpool briefly slipped into the relegation places with four losses in their opening eight matches, one of which came against Blackpool, who lit up the Premier League in the early stages of their debut season in the competition.
 The Tangerines, led by manager Ian Holloway, claimed a 4-0 win at Wigan Athletic on the opening day and were in eighth place at the turn of the year.

-A busy January transfer window followed, with Fernando Torres and David Luiz moving to Chelsea, while Andy Carroll joined Liverpool for a club-record fee after a great start to the season with newly promoted Newcastle United.
+A busy January transfer window followed, with Fernando Torres and David Luiz moving to Chelsea, while Andy Carroll joined Liverpool for a club-record fee after a great start to the season with promoted Newcastle United.
 Uruguayan striker Luis Suarez also joined him at Anfield and enjoyed an encouraging first few months in England.

 The Gunners moved up to second soon after but one of the matches of the season would signal the start of a run of dropped points that would ultimately put pay to their title ambitions.
 Arsenal took a 4-0 advantage over Newcastle but the Magpies hit back and Cheick Tiote sealed an extraordinary comeback with a volley from long range to earn a 4-4 draw.

 Just a week later, Wayne Rooney scored the goal that was voted the best ever in the Premier League's 20 Seasons Awards.
-The Manchester United forward's stunning overhead kick sealed a 2-1 win over rivals Man City, which put the Red Devils four points clear at the top.
+The Man Utd forward's stunning overhead kick sealed a 2-1 win over rivals Man City, which put the Red Devils four points clear at the top.
 United stayed at the summit for the rest of the campaign and moved six points clear of Chelsea with two matches left after beating the Blues at Old Trafford.